Floby/node-microauth2/README.md

     $ microauth2 gateway --upstream http://your.upstream/

 + `--upstream` is the url of your upstream
-+ the `MICROAUTH2_SECRET` env varibale will be used to verify tokens
++ the `MICROAUTH2_SECRET` env variable will be used to verify tokens

 ### Connect/Express middleware